mazaclub/EasyGitianBuilder/README.md

 # Easy Gitian Building for Coin projects

+Work in progress
+ - will not complete a full buildset at this time
+ - base box used has too small disk
+ - Linux is untested, may or may not succeed at building
+ - Windows is not fully automated.
+Use is possible via Vagrant commands

 ## OSX
  EasyGitian will attempt to ensure that you have Vagrant and Virtualbox installed, and download and help you to install them if needed.